modxcms/fred/docs/cmp/element_categories.md

 - Forms
 - Etc.

-Under the Categories tab you can manage all Categories for Fred Elements.
+Under the Categories leftside tab on main Elements tab you can manage all Categories for Elements in Fred.

 ![Categories Grid](img/categories_grid.png)